Group-19-DD2480/Continuous-Integration-Server/README.md

 5. [Contributions](#contributions)

 # Installation

 ### Clone the Repository

 ```bash
 git clone https://github.com/Group-19-DD2480/Continuous-Integration-Server.git
 ```

 ### Set up a Virtual Environment

+The project was built and tested with python3 version 3.13.1, lower versions may work aswell but are untested.

 ```bash
 python3 -m venv .venv
 source .venv/bin/activate
 ```

 ### Install Dependencies

+The project was built and tested with pip version 24.3.1 lower versions may work aswell but are untested.

 ```bash
 pip install -r requirements.txt
 ```

 ### Add authtoken

 To update github statuses you need an authtoken, you can create a github personal access token at [github.com/settings/tokens](https://github.com/settings/tokens).

 Once you have an authtoken, create the following .env file in the Continuous-Integration-Server directory.

 ```
 GITHUB_TOKEN=$YOUR_AUTHTOKEN
 ```

 ### Install and Authenticate Ngrok

 The server is run locally, to make it accessible to the internet you can use a tool like Ngrok.
 Download and install Ngrok from [ngrok.com](https://ngrok.com/) or use following command:

 ```bash
 curl -sSL https://ngrok-agent.s3.amazonaws.com/ngrok.asc \
   | sudo tee /etc/apt/trusted.gpg.d/ngrok.asc >/dev/null \